op-eyee/tester/README.md

 - [ ] Blameless Postmortem.
 - [x] All of the above.

-### While practicing Test Driven Development, what is done after the test fails?

-- [x] Write the minimum amount of Product code to satisfy the test.
-- [ ] Refactor the test so the code passes.
-- [ ] Run it again to make sure it really fails.
-- [ ] Implement the required functionality.
-- [ ] Meet with the Business Analyst to ensure that the test is correct.

 ### What tactic should a Scrum Master use to divide a group of 100 people into multiple Scrum Teams?

 - [ ] Create teams based on their skills across multiple layers (such as database, Ul, etc.).